Up to 35% off Raised Beds

 This variety has white flowers with bright pink petal margins.

-‘Ginny Gee’ is a really beautiful dwarf rhododendron.
+‘Ginny Gee’ is one of the most beautiful dwarf rhododendron varieties.
 The primary color of the flowers are white, however, they have bright pink edges to their petals.
-These spring-blooming flowers are grouped together in a truss of 3-5 flowers.
+These early to mid spring-blooming flowers are grouped together in a truss of 3-5 flowers.

 ‘Ken Janeck’